MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/market-depth.md

 The detail quote section is displayed as a table with the following columns:

-* MPID \(market participant ID\) – ECN or exchange, where the orders are set;
+* MPID \(market participant ID\) – ECN or exchange, where the orders are set
-* Price – buy or sell price from the highest Bid and the lowest Ask to lower Bids and higher Asks;
+* Price – buy or sell price from the highest Bid and the lowest Ask to lower Bids and higher Asks
-* Size – the volume being offered to purchase at a specified Bid price or to sell at a specified Ask price;
+* Size – the volume being offered to purchase at a specified Bid price or to sell at a specified Ask price
-* Time – time of offer;
+* Time – time of offer
-* Avg. price – the price with slippage that appears because of low liquidity;
+* Avg. price – the price with slippage that appears because of low liquidity
-* Total size – the aggregated traded volume;
+* Total size – the aggregated traded volume
 * Source – ECN or exchange, where orders are set.
 This field is similar to MPID, but it has another representation on the server.
-Is unavailable when 'Aggregate size by=By price level' is set up in the Market depth settings;
+Is unavailable when 'Aggregate size by=By price level' is set up in the Market depth settings
-* Order – order number of this current price;
+* Order – order number of this current price
-* CCY value – the value of Ask/Bid size expressed in the quote currency \(for example, "USD value"\), Price \* Ask/Bid size;
+* CCY value – the value of Ask/Bid size expressed in the quote currency \(for example, "USD value"\), Price \* Ask/Bid size
-* CCY Total value – the value of total Ask/Bid size expressed in the quote currency \(for example, "USD value"\), Price \* Total Ask/Bid size.
+* CCY Total value – the value of total Ask/Bid size expressed in the quote currency \(for example, "USD value"\), Price \* Total Ask/Bid size

 ### **Mouse trading**